evalevanto/deadtree/README.md

 </p>

 <p align="center">
+ VibeCoded.
 Sync LaTeX projects with Overleaf.
 Free tier.
 Git-powered merges.
 </p>

 ---

-Overleaf charges you $$$$ for git sync. deadtree does it for free.

 Your local git repo is the source of truth.
 An `overleaf/main` branch tracks what's on Overleaf.
 Pull merges.
 Push uploads.
 Conflicts are real git conflicts — resolve them with your editor, not some janky custom diff tool.